banner image

 • Water use should be reduced until the system is inspected and repaired.

-• If you are replacing the system in accordance with existing approval, there is no requirement to submit an application.
+• If you are replacing the system in line with the existing approval, you won't need to submit an application.
 The work must be done by a suitably qualified person.
-Prior to works, submit a notice of works to Council and a works as executed plan upon completion.
+Before you start works, submit a Notice of Works to Council, and a Works as Executed Plan when works are complete.

 • Find out more: